rajatvisitme/student_score_predictor/README.md

 ## **Prediction using Supervised Machine Learning (Linear Regression)**
-In this simple linear regression task we will predict the percentage of an student based on the number of study hours.
+In this simple linear regression task we will predict the percentage of a student based on the number of study hours.
 ### Rajat Agrawal
 Email: rajat.visitme@gmail.com<br><br>
 April 2021 | GRIP - The Sparks Foundation | Task 1